ARMmbed/Connector-mDS-REST-API/docs/index.md

     HTTP/1.1 204 No Content
 ```

 You can also specify which headers are sent with the `PUT` requests, for example to verify that a request actually came from mbed Device Connector.
-For more information, see [Registering a notification  callback](/docs/v5.4/device-connector-api/api-reference.html#registering-a-notification-callback).

 mbed Device Connector will make a PUT request to this URL immediately.
 If the URL you passed in is not reachable,
 a `400 Bad Request` response is returned, with information on why the request failed in the response body.